rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

 #### Animations:
     - The Player Animator handles character animations such as Idle, Run, Roll, attack, and Hurt.
     - The Enemy Animator, derived from the Player Animator, handles animations such as idle, run, and attacks.

 ### Focus
     - Code Quality and Organization.
     - Architecture Design for Flexibility and Scalability.
-    - Visually appealing, with soothing music and sound effects.
+    - Visually appealing with high-quality 3D graphics and immersive sound effects.

 ### Gameplay Demonstration
+    For a visual demonstration of the gameplay, watch video on YouTube.

+### Play the Game
+    To experience the game firsthand, play it directly by following this playable link.

+### Credits
+#### Assets
+- Character Models and Game Map: [Instructor's Name](link-to-instructor-profile)